vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

    3. Refer to [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) for more information.

 **Note:** If you create multiple offline VPCs, also see [Getting started with transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-getting-started.html) in AWS documentation to create an AWS transit gateway.

+6. Create a [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) connection between offline and Internet-connected VPC.
+If you have created the transit gateway, you can skip this step.

 ### Add VPC Endpoints into Offline VPC